Delaunay/Gamekit/Docs/DataDriven/Abilities.rst

 ----------------

 Abilities are define inside a json file.
-The list of customizable properties can be found here :class:`FGKAbilityStatic`
+The list of customizable properties can be found here :class:`FGKAbilityStatic`.
+Gameplay designer can create new abilities by simply adding new abilities inside the ability data file.
+To create the new abilities in unreal engine you need to generate them using a python script.

+#.
+Enable python scripting for UnrealEngine
+#.
+Add ``Gamekit/Script`` to your python path
+#.
+Go to ``Gamekit/Content/Editor/Ability_Generator`` right click on it and ``Run Editor Utility Widget``.
+   A widget should pop up with a bit "Generate Default Abilities" button
+#.
+Click on the button, this will generate all the missing abilities

+Example
+^^^^^^^

 .. code-block:: json